Your 9-Step Guide to Homebuyingin Buying a House

 Even after you’ve determined you’re ready, many first-time buyers find themselves overwhelmed by the homebuying process.
 There’s a lot to learn, and with so much hard-earned money on the line, you want to be sure you’re making the right decisions.

 That’s why Lafayette Federal Credit Union has developed a 9-step Guide to Homebuying to help first-time buyers learn what to expect and tackle the homebuying process headfirst with confidence, clarity, and of course, excitement.

 The first step to becoming a homeowner is to make sure you’re truly financially prepared.
 Buying a home is one of the greatest investments you can make, but it’s also important to be sure you know what you’re getting into so you can fully enjoy the home you’ve worked so hard for.

-In addition to saving your down payment and the necessary amount for closing costs (which typically run between 2% and 5% of the home priceOpens in New Window), it’s also a good idea to have a cash reserve for emergencies, repairs, or upgrades to the home.
+In addition to saving your down payment and the necessary amount for closing costs (which typically run between 2% and 5% of the home price), it’s also a good idea to have a cash reserve for emergencies, repairs, or upgrades to the home.

 As good as it might feel to put as much money down on your home as possible, we would never want you to put your whole life’s savings into the down payment.
 It’s perfectly acceptable to keep some cash on hand for home improvements prior to moving in – like repainting the walls or replacing the flooring.

 In fact, average homebuyers spend just under $10,000 per year on maintenance, repairs, and home improvements.
 This amount may be even higher your first year of homeownership as you update and improve the space to make the house your home.
 Your reserves will give you the flexibility to enjoy this process rather than stress about it.